Indigenous Tourism in Canada – Top 10 Authentic Cultural & Adventure Experiences

 A little about Indigenous Tourism in Canada

-It is taking into consideration companies that are owned and operated by Indigenous people including airlines, hotels, and services not necessarily connected to cultural activities.
+It considers companies owned and operated by Indigenous people, including airlines, hotels, and services not necessarily connected to cultural activities.

 What is Indigenous Tourism in Canada?

-Indigenous Peoples are made up of First Nations, Métis, and Inuit Peoples in Canada.
+Canadian Indigenous Peoples comprise First Nations, Métis, and Inuit Peoples.
 First Nations People are made up of 634 different nations.
 Each has its own distinct Traditional Knowledge, culture, and heritage.
 Each Indigenous experience incorporates Indigenous culture, language, Oral Traditions, and Traditional Knowledge in a manner that is appropriate, respectful, and true to its Indigenous culture.

-Authenticity is ensured through the active involvement of Indigenous Peoples in the development and delivery of the experience.
-By supporting Indigenous businesses, services, and accommodations we support Indigenous Tourism in Canada.
+Authenticity is ensured through the active involvement of Indigenous Peoples in developing and delivering the experience.
+Individuals can support Indigenous Tourism in Canada by supporting Indigenous businesses, services, and accommodations.

 10 Unique Indigenous Experiences